rom-rb/rom-rb.org/source/5.0/learn/core/schemas.html.md

   `draft` as the default value for post's `:status` attribute is part of your domain more than it is part of your persistence layer.
-* Strict types *can be used* and they will raise `TypeError` when invalid data was accidentely passed to a command.
+* Strict types *can be used* and they will raise `TypeError` when invalid data was accidentally passed to a command.
 Use this with caution, typically you want to validate the data prior sending them to a command, but there might be use cases where you expect data to be valid already, and any type error *is indeed an exception* and you want your system to crash